 Fishing is not recommended since it does not develop good rallye skills.
 For best results, always have a reason for each CM you record on your score sheet.
 In the long run, your scores will be better.
-Also, you will more than likely get the "partials" and avoid "impossible combinations."

 Some rallyemasters, in addition to posting fish, will try to give partial credit for getting part of a gimmick.
 RMs will post a partial credit CM worth some of the points and a full credit CM worth all of the points.
-Together these CMs are considered an "impossible combination" and you will be penalized if you have both.
+Together these CMs are considered an "impossible combination" and you will be penalized (often, getting zero points for these) if you have both.
+So fishing is penalized greatly.